dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-routerchecker.md

     value: "^[A-Za-z0-9/._-]+$"
 ```

-As an example, the above definition would result in the following PASS/FAIL cases:
+In this example, the above definition would result in the following PASS/FAIL cases:

 ```shell
 PASS /v1.0/invoke/demo/method/method